 This might seem unlikely but programs such as Telnet and SSH transmit a packet for every character sent or received during a session.

-1B can be contained in 1 packet not exceeding 146 0Bytes
+- 1B can be contained in 1 packet not exceeding 1460Bytes (the default TCP MSS)

 1kB of Data